 Several weeks ago, I was asked to help plan a dog themed birthday party for Jada who was turning 4 years old.
 She requested to have a dog/Paw Patrol theme party and my mom and I just all over this opportunity.
 Not only was it a lot of fun planning but being asked to attend my first ever little human party was such an honor.

-This post has everything you need from décor to fun food ideas to activates that are kid friendly as well as educational.
+This post has everything you need from décor to fun food ideas to activities that are kid friendly as well as educational.
+This should provide you with inspiration when planning your own party.
+Perhaps you could consider the ever popular option of a magic show to entertain the children.
+See Headliner to find a magician for hire.

 Let’s first start with a welcoming your guest to your party!
 My humans actually had this pallet laying around and decided to paint on “Welcome to the Paw-ty” “Come.
 Sit.
 Stay” as well as some paw prints!
 This was just an easy, free, and wonderful way to welcome guest to Jada’s party.